-Frontier Statistics: Mortgage Interest Rate Distributions (June 2025)
+Frontier Statistics: Mortgage Interest Rate Distributions (September 2025)

 Background

 Interest rates on Principal-Dwelling Home (PDH) mortgage loans can vary widely between borrowers and lenders.
 These differences are not captured fully by the weighted averages published in official statistics.
-In order to provide greater insight into the Irish mortgage interest rate environment than is provided by official statistics alone, Central Bank of Ireland is publishing full PDH mortgage interest rate distributions for loans held by three entity types: banks, lending non-banks, and non-lending non-banks.
+In order to provide greater insight into the Irish mortgage interest rate environment than is provided by official statistics alone, Central Bank of Ireland is publishing full PDH mortgage interest rate distributions for loans held by three institution types: banks, lending non-banks, and non-lending non-banks.
 Lending non-banks are non-bank entities that originate their own mortgage lending, while non-lending non-banks are the non-bank entities that hold residential mortgage loans, but do not originate mortgages themselves (i.e. they hold or service loans that were purchased from originating institutions).

 Key Observations

-- The median interest rate on bank-held mortgages at end-June 2025 was 3.45% (3.95% in June 2024).
+- The median interest rate on bank-held mortgages at end-September 2025 was 3.44%, down from 3.97% a year ago.

-- The median interest rate on mortgages held by lending non-banks was 3.45% (2.85% in June 2024).
+- The median interest rate on mortgages held by lending non-banks was 3.60%, up from 3.45% a year ago.

 Cumulative Distributions